Positive relationships for families: why they’re important

 When your family is working as a team, everyone feels supported and able to contribute.
 It’s easier to work as a team when everyone understands where they stand, so it helps to have clear expectations, limits and boundaries.

-You can encourage teamwork in some of these ways:
+You can encourage teamwork in these ways:

 - Work together to solve problems.
-This involves listening and thinking calmly, considering options, respecting other people’s opinions, finding constructive solutions, and working towards compromises.
+This involves listening and thinking calmly, considering options, respecting people’s opinions, finding constructive solutions, and working towards compromises.

 Appreciation for each other and family relationships

 Valuing each other is at the heart of good family relationships.
-Here are some ways you might be able to do this:
+Here are ways you might be able to do this:

 - Take an interest in each other’s lives.
 For example, make time to go to each other’s sporting events, drama performances, art shows and so on.